 Although the original location is, sadly, no longer with us, the Fuk Wing Street location in Sham Shui Po is the next best thing.
 Settle into the perpetual queue and wait out your chance to chow down on some of the tastiest ha jiao (shrimp dumplings) and char siu (BBQ pork) buns that will ever touch your lips.
 Anywhere.

-Awaken your spirits at Tian Tan Buddha & Po Lin Monastery
+Awaken your spirits at Tian Tan Buddha and Po Lin Monastery

 It’s a two-for-one deal when you set aside time to visit Po Lin Monastery on Lantau Island.
 Once the city noise has worn upon you, Po Lin Monastery makes for a great escape from the bustle of the city—if not necessarily from the crowds of tourists.

 As you slink inside the monastery’s Great Hall, towering ceilings shrink you with their grandeur.
-Intricate details spread both inside and outside the hall, providing a distraction that takes some time to absorb.
+Intricate details spread both inside and outside the hall.

 Half the fun of visiting these twin sites is getting there.
-Test your patience in the seemingly never-ending queue to score a ticket on Ngong Ping 360, an awesome cable car that soars between Tung Chung and the Ngong Ping Village in the hilly center of Lantau Island.
+Test your patience in the seemingly never-ending queue to score a ticket on Ngong Ping 360, a cable car that soars between Tung Chung and the Ngong Ping Village in the hilly center of Lantau Island.

 Re-live your childhood at Hong Kong Disneyland

-If you’re traveling with kids, there’s one place that absolutely needs to be on your itinerary: Hong Kong Disneyland.
+If you’re traveling with kids, add Hong Kong Disneyland to your itinerary.
 The fifth installment of one of the world’s most famous theme parks, this fun-filled attraction hardly needs an introduction!

-Much like in its sister parks elsewhere in the world, you’ll experience the magic from the moment you enter.
+Much like in its sister parks elsewhere in the world, families will experience the magic from the moment they enter the park.
 Among the most popular attractions at Hong Kong Disneyland is Adventureland.
 The Adventureland area features a cruise through jungle landscapes, with all the sights and sounds you’d expect.

 Also, don’t miss out on visiting Fantasyland, where you and the family will get to see all of your favorite Disney characters come to life.